Teivaz/game-ledger/readme.md

 1. `/api/game/`

    1. `POST` – AL 4.
 Accepts JSON encoded body with all fields of the resource `Game`.
 Fields with insufficient permissions errors are ignored.
 Upon success creates a resource `Game` and returns its id.
 The requesting user is set as the author.
-The created resource id is added the list of `User.owned_games`.
+The created resource id is added the list of `User.games`.
    1. `GET` – AL 5, 3, or 2 depending on the value of the `access level` field.
       1. Requires at least one parameter `id`.
 Returns JSON encoded list of `Game` resources that can have corresponding access level.
       1. Alternatively can require parameters `find`.
 Returns JSON encoded list of `Game` resources that have corresponding access level and have requested substring in the `Game.name` field.